 4. Red flags not to ignore when dating someone new: They don’t treat you as their equal

-Ladies, tell me if this sounds familiar – you meet a guy and the two of you hit it off and you go on a few dates, then you notice that he has been mansplaining things to you all along.
-Yes, that awkward realization when you’ve been cut off in the middle of the conversation and “mansplained” because he thinks he knows it better than you.
+All the women out there, tell me if this sounds familiar – you meet a guy and the two of you hit it off and you go on a few dates, then you notice that he has been mansplaining things to you all along.
+Yes, that awkward realization when you’ve been cut off in the middle of the conversation and mansplained to because he thinks he knows better.

 Count this as one of the early relationship warning signs.
 Mansplaining is just the tip of the iceberg and a sign that you’re dating a boy and not a man.
-It’s only one of the indicators that should alarm you to be on the lookout for instances where he has made you feel less of you.
-There are others, such as: if your inputs in a conversation are not taken seriously and instead mocked; if your opinion is not of any importance to him; belittling your accomplishments; not valuing your inputs and opinions; and, always making you compromise.
-These are all red flag signs.
+It’s only one of the indicators that should alarm you to be on the lookout for instances where he has made you feel small.
+There are others, such as:

 If your partner does not view you as their equal, it’s going to cause a lot of friction in the relationship.
 People reveal a lot of things about themselves during the early stages of dating.
-If you look at the person through your BFF’s lens of inspection you will spot several red flags not to ignore when dating someone new.
+If you really pay attention, you may be able to spot several red flags not to ignore when dating someone new.

 5. They want the relationship to be a secret

 Phew!
 And now for the 5th out of 10 dating red flags that should send you running out of that relationship.
-The line between a relationship that is private and one that is a secret; however, how you feel in these two different types of relationships can be poles apart.
+The fine line between a relationship that is private and one that is a secret; however, how you feel in these two different types of relationships can be poles apart.
 There is nothing wrong with keeping your romantic life low-key.
-However, if you don’t even mention your partner to your close friends because you’re his dirty little secret, it is without a doubt one of the biggest red flags a guy is playing you or a girl you’re with isn’t fully invested in the relationship
+However, if you can’t even mention your partner to your close friends because you’re their dirty little secret, it is without a doubt one of the biggest red flags a guy is playing you or a girl you’re with isn’t fully invested in the relationship

 6. Your friends and family dislike your partner

 Your friends and family can see your partner through an unbiased lens.
-They can see them for who they truly are and let’s be honest, after having been by your side through your last few relationships, you already know that they’d always spotted signs you’d missed and they were right about the previous misfires all along.
+They can see them for who they truly are and let’s be honest, after having been by your side through your last few relationships, you already know that they’d always spotted the signs of trouble you’d missed and were right in their assessment of your partners.

 Value your friends and family’s opinion of your partner; at the very least be considerate of what they point out (because they always will) and do your best to see what they’re trying to show you.
-Eight times out of ten they’re going to be right.
-I bet you are feeling grateful for stumbling upon these 10 dating red flags that should send you running.
+Eight times out of ten, they’re going to be right.
+Here are a few warning signs they must notice in your partner that you don’t:

 It should be simple to be able to talk to your friends about the person you’ve started seeing.
-If you’re having to avoid mentioning your SO to the people closest to you, because they dislike him and think you can do better, they are right.
+If you’re having to avoid mentioning your SO to the people closest to you, because they dislike that person and think you can do better, they are right.
 Your close ones will have an objective point of view of your relationship, they know your worth as an individual and they will ALWAYS see through your tendencies since they don’t want you making mistakes and getting hurt.

 7. You’re exhausted from making the effort

-In a relationship, both partners need to put in an equal amount of effort for the relationship to have balance.
-It is a partnership after all and it should be 50/50 in every single area, you should be able to see that your partner is doing their best and channeling their strengths, working on their weaknesses to make the relationship blossom.
+Both partners need to put in an equal amount of effort into a relationship to be able to sustain.
+It is a partnership after all, and while the effort may not always be 50/50 in every single area, you should be able to see that your partner is doing their best and channeling their strengths, working on their weaknesses to make the relationship blossom.
 Unfortunately, this is not always the case.
-This is the most common of the dating red flags checklist that people find themselves in.
+This is the most common dating red flag that most people fail to acknowledge early on.

-A lack of effort, whether it’s coming from your partner or you.
-But because you’re the one looking for red flags, I know you’re at the receiving end of it.
-Fortunately, there are signs, or should I say red flags in the talking stage itself that will save you from getting into an emotionally exhaustive relationship with lopsided effort.
+A lack of effort, whether it’s from you or your partner, will ruin your relationship.
+But because you’re the one looking for red flags, it’s safe to assume you’re at the receiving end of it.
+Fortunately, there are signs, or should I say red flags in the talking stage itself, that will save you from getting into an emotionally exhaustive relationship with lopsided effort.
 You’re welcome 🙂

-Simply put, if you’re always expected to match your partner’s schedule for a date, you always have to clean up their mess and have to go out of the way for them more than you get your own coffee, then there is a problem brewing here.
+Simply put, if you’re always expected to match your partner’s schedule for a date, you always have to clean up their mess. and have to go out of the way for them, then there is a problem brewing here.
 Proceed with caution if you’re thinking of moving in together.
 It’s the beginning of a dysfunctional relationship and it will leave you feeling drained.
 Don’t make the mistake of avoiding these red flags before moving in together.

-8. If the ex is still in the picture it’s one the red flags a guy is playing you
+8. If the ex is still in the picture, it’s one of the red flags a guy is playing you

 Related Reading: 11 Relationship Qualities That Are a Must Have For A Happy Life

-9. Want to know some other red flags of an insecure man?
-He is passive-aggressive
+9. Want to know some other red flags of an insecure man/woman?
+They are passive-aggressive

 A quick way to spot a passive-aggressive person is to look for instances where you find them verbally denying their anger or trying to avoid conflict all the time; maybe you find that they withdraw and sulk when angry.
 If you could relate to any of these instances, there is a high probability that you are dealing with a passive-aggressive person.
 And I want you to know that you don’t need to.